 - You need to install dependent libraries into either common directory, or separate directories.
 This directory, further called 'dependencies' (stands for the particular directory in the case of particular dependency), has to have three subdirectories as follows.
-The choice of having a single common directory, or separate ones is up to you. - 'dependencies'\include: Header files (.h) of dependency libraries. - 'dependencies'\lib: Library files (.lib) of dependency libraries. - 'dependencies'\bin: Binary modules (.dll) of dependency libraries. - be sure to include a directory 'dependecies' bin into the 'PATH' environment variable (you need to include all of them if you chose to have separate ones for various dependencies). - PTHREAD(2.8.0) - Download pthread binaries version 2.8.0 (ftp://sourceware.org/pub/pthreads-win32/prebuilt-dll-2-8-0-release/). - Copy 'lib\pthreadVCE2.dll', 'include.h' and 'lib\pthreadVCE2.lib' to 'bin', 'include', and 'lib' dependecy directories respectively.
+The choice of having a single common directory, or separate ones is up to you. - 'dependencies'\include: Header files (.h) of dependency libraries. - 'dependencies'\lib: Library files (.lib) of dependency libraries. - 'dependencies'\bin: Binary modules (.dll) of dependency libraries. - be sure to include a directory 'dependecies' bin into the 'PATH' environment variable (you need to include all of them if you chose to have separate ones for various dependencies). - For the 64-bit version, if you want to use it side-by-side to the 32-bit one, you can create a subdirectory 'x64' in the 'lib' folder where you will be putting the 64-bit dependency libraries.